Space manufacturing: History

 In February 1994 and September 1995, the Wake Shield Facility was carried into orbit by the Space Shuttle.
 This demonstration platform used the vacuum created in the orbital wake to manufacture thin films of gallium arsenide and aluminum gallium arsenide.

 On May 31, 2005, the recoverable, uncrewed Foton-M2 laboratory was launched into orbit.
 Among the experiments were crystal growth and the behavior of molten-metal in weightlessness.

 The completion of the International Space Station has provided expanded and improved facilities for performing industrial research.
-These have and will continue to lead to improvements in our knowledge of materials sciences, new manufacturing techniques on Earth, and potentially some important discoveries in space manufacturing methods.
 NASA and Tethers Unlimited will test the Refabricator aboard the ISS, which is intended to recycle plastic for use in space additive manufacturing.

 The Material Science Laboratory Electromagnetic Levitator (MSL-EML) on board the Columbus Laboratory is a science facility that can be used to study the melting and solidification properties of various materials.
 The Fluid Science Laboratory (FSL) is used to study the behavior of liquids in microgravity.